thunderrabbit/barefoot_rob/content/services/services.md

 ## 👇 Weekly Alignments 👇

-[Weekly Alignments](/weekly-alignments/) offer tools to get you present with your Self on a daily basis.
+[Weekly Alignments](/weekly-alignments/) offer tools you can use anytime to get you present with your Self.

 At the end of each weekly session, I do a live facilitation to help someone get clarity about or even overcome an issue in their life.